 Question 1.27 How staple multiple documents as one document, but start each document on a new sheet?
 The 'single-document' value of "multiple-document-handling" requires that each document not be forced to start on a new sheet.
 IPP Bake Off Discussion How about adding a new value?
-Perhaps called 'single-document-with- new-sheets' Answer Deferred.
-Such a value can be registered in the future for use with the 9/30/1998 "multiple-document-handling" Job Template attribute.
+Perhaps called 'single-document-with- new-sheets' Answer 9/30/1998 Deferred.
+Such a value can be registered in the future for use with the "multiple-document-handling" Job Template attribute.

 Question 1.28 What MUST an IPP object do if Create-Job never gets an Add- Document or Send-Document with 'last-document' set to 'true'?
-Should the IPP object close the job after some period of time and: 1. move the job to the 'aborted' state with the 'aborted-by-system' job-state-reasons value set 2. move the job to the 'pending-held' state (with some new job-state-reason indicating an incomplete job, or 3. move the job to the 'pending' state and print the job?
-What if the job never had any Add-Document or Send-Document operations, so that the job has no documents?
-IPP Bake Off Discussion The IPP object should close the job after some period of time and: 1.
+Document of Sena Document with fust document set to true .
+Should the IPP object close the job after some period of time and: 1 move the job to the 'aborted' state with the 'aborted-by-system' job- state_reasons value set 2 move the job to the 'nending-held' state (with some new job-state- reason indicating an incomplete job or 2 move the job to the 'pending' state and print the job?
+5. move the job to the pending state and print the job?
+What if the job never had any Add Decument or Sand Decument what if the job never had any Add-Document of Send-Document operations, so that the job has no documents?
+D : : Discussion The IPP object should close the job after some period of time and: 1.
 For spooling applications - move the job to the 'aborted' state with the 'aborted-by-system' job-state-reasons value set.
 2. For non-spooling applications - move the job to the 'pending-held' state with a job-state-reason of "incomplete-job" and an administratively set time-out (probably somewhere between 30sec and 4 min.).
 3. As a fallback - move the job to the 'pending' state and print the job?
 (A form of natural aging) These notions should be described in the IIG.
 This basically addresses system latencies that may occur during the process of performing a create job based job submission.
 In general, the Create-Job form of submission is intended to flow as a rapid sequence of operations without large discontinuities in time between related operations.
 We should note the caution that we are defining a tuning attribute, here, and thereby may effect overall system performance.
 The notion here is that it is not our intent for the sever to keep partially constructed job submissions on hold for long periods of time.
 We couldn't actual agree on a figure but we expect it to be somewhere between 30 sec to 4 mins.
 The real number should be determined empirically and information updated in the IIG.
+L